Planning to take the train from Valencia to Barcelona? Start your journey with us.

-The average journey time by train between Valencia and Barcelona is 3 hours and 28 minutes, with around 11 trains per day.
+The average journey time by train between Valencia and Barcelona is 4 hours and 19 minutes, with around 8 trains per day.
 The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

-Train tickets from Valencia to Barcelona can start from as little as €12.20 when you book in advance and are usually more expensive when you book on the day.
-Prices can also vary depending on the time of day, route and class you book.
+Train ticket prices from Valencia to Barcelona can start from as little as €12.85 when you book in advance.
+The cost of tickets can vary depending on the time of day, route and class you book and are usually more expensive if you book on the day.

 Yes, it is possible to travel from Valencia to Barcelona without having to change trains.
 There are 7 direct trains from Valencia to Barcelona each day.
 Though there may be fewer direct services available depending on your exact departure date.

 The first train from Valencia to Barcelona leaves at 09:15.
 Times and services may vary during weekends and holidays.

 The last train from Valencia to Barcelona leaves at 20:07.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.